Barcoding products for Shopify Fulfillment Network (SFN)

 Barcoding single products

 When barcoding single products, place the barcode label in a highly visible area.
-The barcode label should lie on a flat surface, avoid attaching barcodes to corners, edges, or seams.
+The barcode label should lie on a flat surface.
+You should also avoid attaching barcodes to corners, edges, or seams.

 Barcoding SIOC products